 If your intuition is telling you that a well travelled path is not the right path for you, perhaps by making it difficult for you to focus on the tasks required to travel down it, trust your intuition and look at your options.
 If the route you’d like to take is blocked, look for an alternate route.
 If you think you’ve hit a dead end, take a look around for overgrown paths, secret doors, and magic jump boots and remember you can probably go back the way you came and find another crossroads.

 Sometimes it’s helpful to have a Guide to help you with this.
-My Wayfinding service can be used to help you clarify your vision, figure out where you are, figure out next steps, or any combination of those things.
-I also offer regular support, a Guide for the Journey, as you make your way along the path.
+I offer regular support, as a Guide for the Journey to help you make your way along the path.

 The importance of your vision talks more about how to orient yourself (text and audio)